An Abbey Theatre and THEATREclub co-production

 - Lloyd Cooney: Francisco; Laertes; THEATREclub Lloyd; Foxconn L; Mark who is homeless; Ray/Raymie who works in the Absent Factory

-- John Cronin: Horatio; THEATREclub John; Foxconn J; James who is homeless
+- John Cronin: Horatio; THEATREclub John; Foxconn J; Jonathan who is homeless

-- Breffni Holahan: Claudius; THEATREclub Breffni; Foxconn BH, the instigator of the Hamlet reading group; Carl 1 who is homeless; Ophelia Group Breffni; Theresa May
+- Breffni Holahan: Claudius; THEATREclub Breffni; Foxconn BH, the instigator of the Hamlet reading group; Carl 1 who is homeless; Ophelia Group Breffni; a woman in power

 - Neil Keery: THEATREclub Neil; Foxconn Ophelia N; Sammy who is homeless; Ophelia Group Neil